dmc1985/leboncoin-test/README.md

 I added basic tests for the two main pages using react-testing-library.
 Although my tests are by no means complete, I wanted to ensure that the essential information is displayed and the key user actions are covered by the tests.

-I spent ~5 hours on this time because I wanted to deliver something complete, but I had a few issues with json-server which slowed me:
+I spent ~5 hours on this (not including writing the README) because I wanted to deliver something complete, but I had a few issues with json-server which slowed me down:
 1. When I called the conversation/:id route, the middleware for sending all conversations by userId was intercepting those calls and returning an empty array.
 I had to modify the middleware to only handle requests with a request.query.senderId.
 2. After sending a new message, the lastMessageTimestamp of the relevant conversation has to be updated.
 This requires a patch request, but json-server